 To make the soy balsamic marinade recipe, whisk the onion, garlic, olive oil, balsamic vinegar, soy sauce, Dijon, rosemary, salt and pepper together in bowl.

 Place steak in a large zip top bag, add the marinade and shake well.
-Place bag in the refrigerator for at least an hour or overnight.
+Place bag in the refrigerator to marinate for at least an hour or overnight.